Keyfactor/gcp-apigee-orchestrator/docsource/content.md

 		*Within the Google Cloud Console (console.cloud.google.com), select the project for which you will generate the OAuth 2.0 token

-		*Click on the menu at the top-left and navigate to “APIs & Services”
+		*Click on the menu at the top-left and navigate to "APIs & Services"

-		*Select “Credentials” from the sub-menu
+		*Select "Credentials" from the sub-menu

-		*Create a new Service Account by clicking the “Create Credentials” at the top of the screen and complete the following relevant to your environment:
+		*Create a new Service Account by clicking the "Create Credentials" at the top of the screen and complete the following relevant to your environment:
 			*Service Account Details
 				*Service account name = Keyfactor-ApigeeAPI
 					*This can be something to uniquely identify what this service account will be used for